-Graduates of Bartlesville High School who meet certain academic and income requirements may attend Rogers State University beginning this summer without paying any out-of-pocket expenses as part of a new partnership between BHS, RSU and the community of Bartlesville.
+Graduates of Bartlesville High School who meet certain academic and income requirements may attend Rogers State University without paying any out-of-pocket expenses as part of a partnership between BHS, RSU and the community of Bartlesville.

 The partnership is part of the Bartlesville’s Promise to Students Program.
 The agreement is signed by Dr. Larry Rice, RSU President; Dr. Gary Quinn, Superintendent of Bartlesville Public Schools; and Marta Manning, President of the Bartlesville Board of Education.